This post may contain affiliate links, for more information see our disclaimer.

 Net worth is the most common measure of wealth.
 It is the value of all assets, subtract the total of all liabilities.

 You can think of it as the combination of what you own and what you owe.
-Every person, business, corporation, and country has a net worth.
+Every person, business, corporation, and country have a net worth.

 When talking about high net worth individuals, it’s common for people to get confused.
 For example, Bill Gates has a net worth of about $110 billion.